shrutiijainn11/Data-Structures-and-Algortithms/README.md

 - **Method:**
   - Select a pivot element.
   - Rearrange the array so elements less than the pivot come before it, and those greater come after.
-  - Recursively apply the same logic to the sub-arrays.